Skip to main content

 • using the IR1102 application form.

-When to file an income return for a RLWT repayment
+When to file an income tax return for a RLWT repayment

-You'll need to file a tax return to claim back RLWT when:
+You'll need to file an income tax return to claim back RLWT when:

 • you’re a non-resident for tax purposes and the property sale is the only tax obligation you have in New Zealand, or